tech-sam/TicTacToe/README.md

 > Bored of being bored because being bored is boring.

-Utilizing the App's modular design like  State, GameProcessor, GameUtils etc., a CLI module created allows you to play Tictactoe in the command line.
+Utilizing the App's modular design like  State, GameProcessor, GameUtils etc., a CLI module allows you to play Tictactoe in the command line.

 * open terminal in app's root dir
 * type `iex -s mix`
 * import CLI module `import Tictactoe.Game.Cli`
 * just type `play`

-> Note : As this module is not using GenServer for state management any error will restart the game
+> Note : As this module does not use GenServer for state management, any error will restart the game.

 ![CLI module](https://contattafiles.s3.us-west-1.amazonaws.com/tnt35933/fFvIhXvMKY5Vr6H/tictactoe-1621955308465.gif "CLI Tictactoe")